LeonardoRamos/java-generic-rest-api/README.md

 ## Setting up

-To test the project locally, simply clone the repository and import into *Eclipse* (or any other IDE of your choice) as a *Gradle* project.
+To test the project locally, simply clone the repository and import into *Eclipse* (or any other IDE of your choice) as a *Maven* project.
-After that, you will need to run `gradle` build and run the project using the IDE.
+After that, you will need to run `maven` install and then run the project using the IDE.

 ## API